mattsch/Marlin/README.md

   - Needs recent checkout of [LiquidTWI2](https://github.com/lincomatic/LiquidTWI2) libraries into the local sketchbook folder
+  - Merged upstream pull request 819, but have not tested.
+Caveat above MAY not apply any longer.
 * Includes nophead's Melzi data in ArduinoAddons/Arduino\_1.x.x/Melzi which needs to be copied into sketchbook/hardware/ for proper control
 * Bed PID control enabled